-These experiences blend online, self-guided and self-paced tutorials with “unplugged” activities - lessons that teach computing concepts without a computer.
-Each level consists of about 20 lessons that may be implemented as one contiguous unit or one lesson a week for a semester.
+The courses blend online, self-guided and self-paced tutorials with “unplugged” activities that require no computer at all.
+Each course consists of about 20 lessons that may be implemented as one unit or over the course of a semester.
 Each lesson may be implemented within a standard 45-50 minute class period.
 The courses have been designed for students of all ages and align to CSTA Computer Science and ISTE standards, and reinforce concepts and skills taught in other subject areas by integrating national Math, English Language Arts, and Science standards.

 There are two interdisciplinary modules at the middle school level: CS in Science and CS in Math.
 Each module exists as multiple sets of topical lessons that are able to be integrated into pre-existing Science and Math classes.

 Code.org has partnered with the award-winning Project GUTS (Growing Up Thinking Scientifically) to deliver a middle school science program consisting of four instructional modules and professional development for the introduction of computer science concepts into science classrooms within the context of modeling and simulation.
 The goal of the program is to situate computer science practices and concepts within the context of life, physical, and earth sciences and prepare students to pursue formal, year-long courses in computer science during high school.
-CS in Science is aligned to the Next Generation Science Standards.
+The CS in Science program is aligned to the Next Generation Science Standards.
 Visit the program page, or download a brief or full description.

-Code.org has partnered with Bootstrap to offer a curriculum module which teaches algebraic and geometric concepts by having students program their own video games.
+Code.org has partnered with Bootstrap to offer their introductory curriculum, which teaches algebraic and geometric concepts by having students program their own video games.
 Bootstrap focuses on order of operations, the Cartesian plane, function composition and definition, and solving word problems within the context of video game design.
 By shifting classwork from abstract pencil-and-paper problems to a series of relevant programming problems, Bootstrap demonstrates how algebra applies in the real world, using an exciting, hands-on approach.
-The CS in Math module is aligned to the Common Core Standards for Mathematics.
-Visit the CS in Math program page.
-Download a description.
+Bootstrap is aligned to the Common Core Standards for Mathematics.
+Visit the program page or download a description.

 Leveraging years of research by the National Science Foundation, the core courses in Code.org's high school package, Exploring Computer Science and Computer Science Principles have been designed to broaden participation in secondary computer science and prepare students for post-secondary experiences related to computing or college majors in computer science.